Click here to read in Maltese

 Can the PCV20, Influenza, and COVID-19 Vaccines Be Taken Together?

-Yes, it is safe to receive the PCV20, influenza, and COVID-19 vaccines at the same time.
-These vaccines protect against different diseases, and there is no evidence that taking these vaccines together affects their effectiveness or increases side effects.
+It is safe to receive the PCV20, influenza, and COVID-19 vaccines simultaneously.
+These vaccines target different diseases, and studies show that taking them together does not reduce their effectiveness or increase side effects.

 Key Facts: